cebamps/trie-match/README.md

 While annotations in the input are allowed to contain tabs, this can make their delimitation ambiguous in the output.

+The pattern syntax does not support escaping or custom delimiters.
+This would be useful to implement.

 Performance may become an issue in the presence of chains of segments like `*.*.*` due to combinatorial explosion, similar to regex.
 Note however that simplifications are applied where patterns are strictly equivalent, for example